 According to an article by Safe Work Australia, over a period of five years from 2015 to 2019, vehicle collisions resulted in 47 fatalities or 27% or of all agricultural incidents which caused fatalities.
 Another 14 incidents or 8% of fatalities were caused by being trapped by moving machinery.
 The most common vehicles involved were tractors (23%, 40 fatalities) & quad bikes (14%, 25 fatalities).

 In the United Kingdom, Great Britain particularly, the HSE has recorded that 10% of non-fatal injuries to workers between 2016/17 - 2018/19 were caused by contact with machinery.

 Understanding and managing the risks that come with using agricultural machinery, such as grain augers, is essential to a safe operating environment.
 There are regular risk management practices you can put into place, alongside seasonal checks at various times of the year.

 How to identify hazards

 A good place to start to identify on-farm hazards is to ask yourself a few questions about the plant and equipment that you use and identifying the risks you can see.
 Talk to the workers who regularly use the equipment as often they have a good idea about the hazards.
 Utilised any safety checklists to check for defects on machinery and equipment as well as guards and other safety devices are in working order.

 It is also essential to keep a record of all servicing or maintenance.
 Remember it is a legal requirement for you to retain your machinery service records.
-It’s very easy to keep your records up to date using Safe Ag Systems™ also giving you access to this information, anywhere, anytime.
+It’s very easy to keep your records up to date using Safe Ag Systems™ also giving you access to this information, including vehicle maintenance, anywhere, anytime.

 Safe Ag Systems™ will allow you to attach a scan-able code to any inventory item which will present your worker with a Safe Work Procedure.